cmbrandt/cxx-fundamentals/2_class_design_special.md

 # Destructor

-A destructor is a member function that is invoked automatically when the object goes out of scope or it explicitly destroyed by a call to `delete`.
-The destructor for a class first executes its body, then calls the destructor for each non-static data members of class type, for all non-virtual direct base classes, and (if the class is the most derived class in a hierarchy), for each virtual base class.
+The primary responsibility of a destructor is to ensure proper cleanup and deallocation of resources held by an object.
+It is a member function that is invoked automatically when the object goes out of scope or it explicitly destroyed by a call to `delete`.

+The destructor for a class first executes all statements and expressions in its body, then calls the destructor for each non-static data members of class type, for all non-virtual direct base classes, and (if the class is the most derived class in a hierarchy), for each virtual base class.
 The default destructor does not perform any action for fundamental types.

-When a destructor is not explicitly declared or defined, the compiler will provide a default constructor.
-For many classes this is sufficient.
+When a destructor is not explicitly declared or defined, the compiler will provide a default constructor, which is sufficient for many classes.
 A custom destructor is only necessary when the class stores a handle to system resources that need to be released, or pointers that own the memory they point to.

 ## Default Destructor